ruslanmv/webclone/GUI_QUICKSTART.md

 ### Step 1: Open the GUI

-After launching, the WebMirror Enterprise Desktop GUI opens instantly.
+After launching, the WebClone Enterprise Desktop GUI opens instantly.

 You'll see a beautiful desktop application with a sidebar navigation and clean interface.